JohnLCao/GeoBox/README.md

 Steve logs into the application as Admin.
 Steve now can see a complete view of the company's database.
 Steve can check on new users, new rooms, and new files just like a standard user.
 Steve will look for suspicious behaviours.
 For example, Steve notices that user John has shared malicious files.
 Steve then decides to give John a warning or delete John from the database.

-#### Login Users
+#### Standard Users
 **Characteristics:**

-Login Users are logged in users that can create and get content at any given location.
-Logged in users have names and can be identified by anyone using the app.
+Standard Users are users with valid username/password to log into the application.
+Standard Users's permissions:
+- Access files
+- Upload/ download files
+- Create rooms

 **Stories:**

-Logged in user logs into the app.
-After providing geolocation info, he/she can create content for that location.
-If there is content from that location, he/she can download that content.
+John as a standard user logs ino the application.
+John now can have full access (view, upload, download, delete (only files uploaded by John)) to rooms/ files which are accessable within his geolocation.

-#### Anonymous Monkeys
+#### Guest Users
 **Characteristics:**

-Users that have no need to login, but in exchange do not have the ability to “drop” files.
+Guest users which only can see files which are accessible within their geolocation.

 **Stories:**

+Story 1.
-Anonymous monkeys hit a skip button to bypass login page and are presented with a map with files, but can only see files and cannot edit them.
+John, as a guest user, hits a skip button to bypass the login page.
+John now sees a map with files.
+He can only view files but edit them.

+Story 2.
-Bobby is going to a symposium on how rails is the future of web development.
-The organisers tell the guests that they have all requisite symposium files on “Geobox”.
+Bobby is going to a symposium on how Rails is the future of web development.
+The organisers inform all guests that they have all requisite symposium files on “Geobox”.
 Bobby loads geobox.xyz and sees a login page.
-He also sees a “skip” button which he presses.
-A map with his location and several “file” icons appears.
-Opening a sidebar reveals the files he needs.
+As a guest user, he hits a skip button to bypass the login page.
+A map shows his location and “file” icons.
+Bobby opens a sidebar to access the files.

 ## 3. External Interface Requirements
 ### 3.1        User Interfaces
-Responsive Design - should look good on phones as well as large screens Majority of Screen is the map, the user position is indicated on the map.
+Responsive Design - should look good on phones as well as large screens.
+Majority of Screen is the map, the user position and file icons are shown on the map.
-File/Rooms could also be shown on the map, or not (decide later)